-- They are unable to stand still in one place and they usually tend to get up from a seat when remaining seated is expected.
+- They cannot stand still in one place, and they usually tend to get up from a seat when remaining seated is expected.

 - They show behavior like they squirm in their seats, taps their hands or feet, or fidgets.